jj230/jj230/linux-cli/world-of-haiku.md

 # World of Haiku

 &#x20;Within [World of Haiku](https://play.haikuinc.io/game), I've completed all of Volume I, including their Dojos, and started volume 2.
-This platform is setup as a gamefied teaching tool so that users are learning these commands in fictional, real-world scenarios.
+This platform is set up as a gamified teaching tool so that users are learning these commands in fictional, real-world scenarios.

 1. **System Basics:**
    * Commands: pwd, ls, cd, cat, whoami, echo